Sicily Road Trip

 The park features lush greenery, high peaks, and the traditional mountain villages of Castelbuono and Petralia Soprana.

 The park is ideal for hiking and experiencing rural Sicilian life.
+The contrast from coastal Sicily is striking and welcome.

 A road trip in Sicily offers a diverse array of experiences, combining history, culture, nature, and gastronomy.

 Each destination presents a unique facet of the island, creating an enriching adventure.
+This island has layers — literally millennia of them — and every turn reveals something unexpected.